spacechimplives/zaplog-wordpress-plugin/README.md

 ##Development

 Everyone is invited to contribute.
-The crowdfunded amount will be divided among all contributors proportional to their contributions using HTPPS://MOBBR.COM (as soon as the milestones and issues are closed).
+The crowdfunded amount will be divided among all contributors proportional to their contributions using HTTPS://MOBBR.COM (as soon as the milestones and issues are closed).

 ###Milestones
 - The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
-- The second milestone will be the collaborative event timeline or newsstream
+- The second milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Event%20timelines">collaborative event timeline or newsstream</a>
-- The third milestone will be the collaborative RSS/content aggregator.
+- The third milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/RSS%20aggregator">collaborative RSS/content aggregator</a>.

 ###Re-use